osm-search/Nominatim/docs/api/Output.md

    man_made, aerialway, boundary, amenity, aeroway, club, craft, leisure, office, mountain_pass, shop, tourism, bridge, tunnel, waterway
  * postcode

 They roughly correspond to the classification of the OpenStreetMap data according to either the `place` tag or the main key of the object.

+### entrances

+Entrance details in the xml and json formats return the latitude and longitude of the entrance, the osm node ID, the [type of entrance](https://wiki.openstreetmap.org/wiki/Key:entrance), and any extra tags associated with the entrance node.

+ * osm_id
+ * type
+ * lat
+ * lon
+ * extratags

+They roughly correspond to the classification of the OpenStreetMap data according to either the `place` tag or the main key of the object.